Dealing with lawyers

 When is a solicitor needed?

-• the type of problem involved
+• the type of problem involved;

-• the possible consequences being faced, for example, if there is a risk of imprisonment
+• the possible consequences being faced, for example, if there is a risk of imprisonment or losing custody of a child;

-• the sort of action a client wants to take
+• the sort of action a client wants to take;

-• how much money is available
+• how much money is available; and

-• the availability of legal aid.
+• the availability of legal aid or a free or subsidised community legal service.

 Initial advice